 In private practice, Chip has represented plaintiffs in a wide variety of matters, including consumer fraud, securities fraud and antitrust class actions and other complex litigation, while an associate with Bonnett, Fairbourn, Friedman & Balint, P.C., Thomas R. Holland, P.C., and Labaton Sucharow LLP.
 More recently, as a principal of the Law Offices of John S. Keating, Chip has represented both individuals and corporations, as both plaintiff and defendant, in various contract, tort, ERISA, real estate, landlord-tenant and insurance matters, with a particular emphasis on divorce, child support and other family law issues.

-Chip is admitted to practice in all state and federal courts in the Commonwealth of Massachusetts, including the U.S. District Court for the District of Massachusetts and the First Circuit Court of Appeals.
-He is also the author of "Resisting the Urge to Limit Our Freedoms," an essay on the First Amendment which was first published on-line by the First Amendment Center, a media-run think tank and advocacy organization, and was later reprinted in "History of Issues: Censorship," a high school textbook published by Greenhaven Press.
+Chip is also the author of "Resisting the Urge to Limit Our Freedoms," an essay on the First Amendment which was first published on-line by the First Amendment Center, a media-run think tank and advocacy organization, and was later reprinted in "History of Issues: Censorship," a high school textbook published by Greenhaven Press.